sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_cheat_sheet.md

 ## Overview

 There are some common patterns that we reuse all the time when writing [batch specs](batch_spec_yaml_reference.md).
-In this document we collect these pattern to make it easy for others to copy and reuse them.
+In this document we collect these patterns to make it easy for others to copy and reuse them.

-Since most of the examples here make use of [batch spec templating](batch_spec_templating.md) make sure to also take a look at that page.
+Since most of the examples here make use of [batch spec templating](batch_spec_templating.md), be sure to also take a look at that page.

 ### Loop over search result paths in shell script